 - Use the free hand to support your breast from the underside using a u-shaped hold, and guide it to the baby’s mouth.

 2. Cradle Hold

-A cradle hold can be practiced once your baby is a few weeks old and you are more used to holding her while breastfeeding.
+A cradle hold can be practised once your baby is a few weeks old and you are more used to holding her while breastfeeding.

 - Sit straight and hold your baby on her side across your lap with her face and body towards you.

-- Try to cushion your baby’s head, back and bottom with help of your arm.
+- Try to cushion your baby’s head, back and bottom with the help of your arm.

 3. Football Hold